 Now all the metadata is in the Elements.cloud Org Model, the magic can happen.

-The Org Model may be the first time you’ve seen a this perspective of an Org.
+The Org Model may be the first time you’ve seen a perspective of your Org like this.
 The reaction may be “WOW”, “OMG” or “Ahhh, that’s why…”.

-How big is the Org?
+How big is your Org?
 We’ll give you a summary on the right panel.